gbrayut/cloud-examples/k8s-add-root-certificate/README.md

 ## Overview

-If you try and use a container registry with a private or self signed TLS certificate, you likely will see "Error: ErrImagePull" and "x509: certificate signed by unknown authority" errors.
+If you try and use a container registry with a private or self signed TLS certificate, you likely will see `Error: ErrImagePull` and `x509: certificate signed by unknown authority` errors.
 This example shows how to work around those issues by initializing GKE nodes to trust your public root certificate.

 You will need a private registry and Kubernetes cluster for testing.
-See [Setup notes](./setup.md) for examples).
+See [Setup notes](./setup.md) and [common steps](../common/) for examples.

 #
 ## Replicate error using test deployment